thechangelog/changelog.com/CONTRIBUTING.md

 yarn install
 cd ..

-# RUN APP
+# 🏃 RUN APP 🏃
 mix phx.server
 # Go to http://localhost:4000

-# RUN TESTS
+# 🏋️ TESTS 🏋️
 mix test
 ```

-## How to upgrade Elixir || Erlang/OTP?
+## How to upgrade 💜 Elixir, 🚜 Erlang/OTP & ⬢ Node.js?

+1. Update `ElixirVersion` & `ErlangVersion` in `magefiles/image/image.go` to latest [hexpm/elixir](https://hub.docker.com/r/hexpm/elixir/tags?page=1&ordering=last_updated&name=ubuntu-jammy)
+2. While here, also update `NodejsVersion` to [latest-v14.x](https://nodejs.org/download/release/latest-v14.x/)
+3. Commit & push to check that image builds successfully in GitHub Actions
+    - _Alternatively_, build the image locally via: `cd magefiles && go run main.go image:runtime`

+After you confirm that the image builds successfully:
-1. Pick an image from [hexpm/elixir](https://hub.docker.com/r/hexpm/elixir/tags?page=1&ordering=last_updated&name=ubuntu-jammy)
+1. Update `docker/production.Dockerfile` with new image tag
-2. Update `docker/runtime.Dockerfile` to use the image with the desired version from the URL above
-3. Run `make runtime-image` to publish the new container image, which will look something like: `thechangelog/runtime:DATE_TIME`
-   1. This will require push access to [the Docker Hub `thechangelog` org](https://hub.docker.com/r/thechangelog/runtime/tags), which only maintainers will have (💡 `changeloci` in 1Password); you'll need to request an image publish from them once the rest of your PR is ready.
-   2. Update the following files with this new runtime version:
+2. Update `2021/dagger/prod_image/main.cue` with new image tag
-      1. `docker/production.Dockerfile`
-      2. `2021/dagger/prod_image/main.cue`
-         1. Do not worry that the directory refers to `2021`; it is still used.
-      3. `.devcontainer/docker-compose.yml`
+3. Update `.devcontainer/docker-compose.yml` with new image tag
-4. Update the Elixir version in `README.md` & `mix.exs`
+4. Ensure that Elixir minor version in `mix.exs` is accurate
+5. Update Elixir, Erlang/OTP & Node.js version in `CONTRIBUTING.md` (this file)

-5. Commit and push everything, then wait for the pipeline to deploy everything into production
+Commit and push everything, then wait for all GitHub Actions checks to go green

-You may want to test everything locally by running `make ship-it` from within the `2021` dir.
-This makes it easy to debug any potential issues locally.
+✅ .
+At this point, one of the maintainers will review, approve & merge this
+change.
+Thank you very much!

-## How to build a new `runtime` container image using Docker Engine running on Fly.io?
+## How to use 🐳 Docker Engine running on ✈️ Fly.io?

 Ensure that you have a [Fly.io Wireguard Tunnel configured locally](https://fly.io/docs/reference/private-networking/#creating-your-tunnel-configuration).
 You may also need to [install `flyctl`](https://fly.io/docs/hands-on/install-flyctl/).